rohan-k02/cloud_workshop/README.md

   ![SSH 4](./imgs/img32.png)
 - Go back to the Overview.

-If you have finished this step, Skip the GCP section.
+If you successfully set up your Azure VM, you can skip the GCP step.

 ## 2. Set up your VM on GCP